RE: April 29, 2013 Angus Reid Poll (1) - THE POLL YOU NEVER HEARD OF:

 Gallup even parrots another standard anti death penalty error, that "six states have repealed the death penalty outright . . .".
 New York State did not repeal their statute, at all.
 The New York Court of Appeals found the statute unconstitutional.

 Gallup didn't even fact check this well known anti death penalty error.
 The just bought it and used it.

-The reason those 5 states were capable of repeal, had nothing to do with the false anti death penalty claims, parroted by Gallup, but was because those 5 states had a Democratic Governor, with a Democratic majority in the legislature, at the same time the majority of their citizens supported the death penalty.
+The reason those 5 states were capable of repeal, had nothing to do with the false anti death penalty claims, parroted by Gallup, but was because those 5 states had an anti death penalty Democratic Governor, with an anti death penalty Democratic majority in the legislature, at the same time the majority of their citizens supported the death penalty.